-Major developments would be requested to provide a report about what local healthcare provision exists, how accessible it is to the development (with particular regards to the preference for 20 minute neighbourhoods and public transport access), and what impact the development will have on the number of people accessing that healthcare provision, with a view to enabling an informed decision being taken with regards to any section 106 provision.
+14.4 Applications for major residential developments must be accompanied by a report about what local healthcare provision exists, how accessible it is to the development (with particular regards to the preference for 20 minute neighbourhoods and public transport access), and what impact the development will have on the number of people seeking to access that healthcare provision, with a view to enabling an informed decision to be taken with regards to any section 106 requirement.

-- 100. The NPPF specifically refers to strategic policies to "make sufficient provision for ... community facilities (such as health, education and cultural infrastructure);" and "setting out the levels and types of affordable housing provision required, along with other infrastructure (such as that needed for education, health, transport, flood and water management, green and digital infrastructure)." - 101.
-Further it states that "It is important that a sufficient choice of school places is available to meet the needs of existing and new communities.
-Local planning authorities should take a proactive, positive and collaborative approach to meeting this requirement, and to development that will widen choice in education." - 102.
-Oldham Council does not use the Community Infrastructure Levy, which would otherwise form one of the primary aspects for any response on infrastructure as part of the Neighbourhood Plan.
-It relies instead on the use of section 106 agreements, and any contributions will have to be made through this approach. - 103.
-This Neighbourhood Plan has looked at specific infrastructure deficiencies which need to be addressed before development can go ahead, e.g. highway impact, public open space, affordable housing, education and healthcare. - 104.
-In particular, the answers to questions 4 and 5 of the Neighbourhood Survey, and questions 9 and 10 of the Dobcross submission provide information on identified infrastructure needs.
+96. The NPPF specifically refers to strategic policies to "make sufficient provision for ... community facilities (such as health, education and cultural infrastructure);" and "setting out the levels and types of affordable housing provision required, along with other infrastructure (such as that needed for education, health, transport, flood and water management, green and digital infrastructure)."

+97. Further it states that "It is important that a sufficient choice of school places is available to meet the needs of existing and new communities.
+Local planning authorities should take a proactive, positive and collaborative approach to meeting this requirement, and to development that will widen choice in education."

+98. Oldham Council does not use the Community Infrastructure Levy, which would otherwise form one of the primary aspects for any response on infrastructure as part of the Neighbourhood Plan.
+It relies instead on the use of section 106 agreements, and any contributions will have to be made through this approach.

+99. This Neighbourhood Plan has looked at specific infrastructure deficiencies which need to be addressed before development can go ahead, e.g. highway impact, public open space, affordable housing, education and healthcare.

+100. In particular, the answers to questions 4 and 5 of the Neighbourhood Survey, and questions 9 and 10 of the Dobcross submission provide information on identified infrastructure needs.

-- 105. In the Neighbourhood Survey, 82.25% of people identified housing, planning and development as one of their three key issues for the next five years, and the same chose it over 20 years.
+101. In the Neighbourhood Survey, 82.25% of people identified housing, planning and development as one of their three key issues for the next five years, and the same chose it over 20 years.
 In other responses, education and healthcare places, and roads and parking were the most common responses.
-Under "other" responses, access to healthcare and education where the most identified concerns in the survey, both for current concerns, and for future concerns. - 106.
-The Dobcross submission primarily identified issues around traffic and parking in both the current and future issues facing the village. - 107.
-The student consultation identified a worry amongst the students for the young people who hope to settle down here.
+Under "other" responses, access to healthcare and education where the most identified concerns in the survey, both for current concerns, and for future concerns.

+102. The Dobcross submission primarily identified issues around traffic and parking in both the current and future issues facing the village.

+103. The student consultation identified a worry amongst the students for the young people who hope to settle down here.
 One particular student raised the concern that if more houses were to be built in Saddleworth there would be a knock on effect across the area, with more demand being put on schools and health services not to mention the number of extra cars on the roads.